Hazardous Waste Permitting: Proposed Regulations Changes

 Regulations Changes: Personnel Training

-In Title 22 CCR §66264.16 (recurring in §66265.16), various changes are proposed regarding personnel training.
+In Title 22 CCR §66264.16 and §66265.16, various changes are proposed regarding personnel training.
 In §66264.16(a), DTSC added verbiage stating required facility training can be done online.
 It was also clarified that every three years facility personnel that deal with shipping hazardous waste will be trained to meet the requirements in section 172.704 of Title 49, Code of Federal Regulations (CFR).

 In §66264.16(a)(2), DTSC added that informative instruction for personnel will need to teach “the identification and segregation of incompatible hazardous wastes or products.”